 Lindsey however, who the Vampires again had ignored was able to grab her gun and shot at the Vampire from behind before it could harm Ingrid.

 The Vampires naturally turned their attention towards Lindsey instead.
 Though Lindsey fired, she only hit one of them, with the other being so fast he was on her before she could respond.

 Lindsey paniced, screamed and struggled in the monsters claws.
 Though she dropped her gun, she managed to hold on tightly to a water balloon.
-In the struggle she burst it sending the monsters back in pain whilst Lindsey fell to the ground.
-She reached over and grabbed her water pistol, but just as she was about fire on the two bloodsucking monsters rain started to fall.
+In the struggle, she burst it sending the monsters back in pain.
+Lindsey then reached over and grabbed her water pistol, but just as she was about fire on the two bloodsucking monsters rain started to fall.

 Matt had done it!
 The ritual was completed and now rain made of holy water was falling not only over Wigtown, but most of the Galloway region.